 The flavor of brown trout is mild and delicate often described as earthy, similar to the smell of moist soil.
 This common flavor characteristic likely originates from their diet which is heavily based on nymphs.
 Brown trout from hatcheries or fish farms often develop slight nuttiness characteristics and tend to be less flavorsome than their wild counterparts.

 Finally, Brown trout, including sea run brown trout which have been feeding upon crustaceans or baitfish often develop a much deeper richer more oily flesh.
 Its flavor profile is much more representative of salmon, gone are the nutty, earthy characteristics commonly associated with the species.

 What does rainbow trout taste like?

 I am going to answer this in three sections.
 Wild, stock, and steelheads (anadromous rainbow trout) all have distinctive flavors.

 Wild rainbow trout have a mild, somewhat sweet flavor.
 If it was living on a heavy insect-based diet, its flesh might develop a slight earthiness.
 It does not taste significantly different from other species of trout sharing the same habitat.

 Stock and farmed rainbow trout can taste even more mild and delicate.
-At times the flesh develops a slight nuttiness, farm rainbow trout are often in all good conditions so the flesh can be oily making the taste somewhat richer.
+At times the flesh develops a slight nuttiness, farm rainbow trout are often in all good condition so the flesh can be oily making the taste somewhat richer.